 Read more >

 Incorporated in 1918, Oceana Group is the largest fishing company in South Africa, and an important participant in Namibia’s fishing industry.
 We are listed on both the Johannesburg (JSE) and Namibian (NSX) stock exchanges.
 We are a black-owned company and a level 2 B-BBEE contributor.
-Oceana provides employment opportunities for 4 905 employees, of whom 4 373 are directly employed and 532 are indirectly employed.
-In 2014, Oceana was rated as the most empowered listed company in South Africa (Mail & Guardian’s Most Empowered Companies ranking).
+Oceana provides employment opportunities for 6053 employees, of whom 4 399 are directly employed and 1654 are indirectly employed.
+In 2014, Oceana was rated as the most empowered listed company in South Africa (Mail & Guardian’s Most Empowered Companies ranking) and repeated this feat in 2015 (Independent's Most Empowered Companies ranking).

 Our core purpose is to be Africa’s most efficient converter of fishing rights into value.